 James B. Morris Scholarship Application – FAQ

 The Application is only available on the website (www.morrisscholarship.org); we will accept applications and supporting documents uploaded through our online process or in hard copy format mailed to the P.O.
-Box on or before February 29, 2016.
-Please note that the James B. Morris Scholarship application deadline is in February each year.
+Box on or before February 28, 2023.
+Please note the James B. Morris Scholarship application deadline is in February each year.
 The date is decided by the Board of Directors and posted on the website along with the application.
-THE APPLICATION PERIOD IS CURRENTLY CLOSED.
+THE APPLICATION PERIOD IS OPEN FROM NOVEMBER 11, 2022 THROUGH FEBRUARY 28, 2023.

 Who is eligible to receive funding from the MSF?